Commercial Real Estate Capital Raising Methodology

 Facility Mechanics And Cash Management

-Distribution Process And Bankability Criteria
+Distribution And Bankability

 FAQ

-How is mezzanine aligned with the senior lender
+How is mezzanine aligned with the senior lender?

-When is unitranche preferable to senior plus mezzanine
+When is unitranche preferable to senior plus mezzanine?

-Can CPACE sit with a mortgage
+Can CPACE sit with a mortgage?

-Do you guarantee funding
+Do you guarantee funding?

 Glossary